 How do you find a nanny share?

-Finding a nanny share can be more challenging than simply finding a nanny because of the other parties involved.
+Finding a nanny share can be more challenging than simply finding a nanny because of the extra family involved.
 On top of searching for a nanny, you need to find another family or families who want to share the nanny with you as well.
 Some people find the nanny first and then look for a family to share with, while others start with another family and then look to hire a nanny together.

 Either way, you may have to do a lot of searching and interviewing to find the right nanny and family for the nanny share.
 Your online resources can range from big national nanny finder websites to online neighborhood groups for parents.
 Do an online search for resources in your area, or ask your neighbors and friends for their recommendations.
 There are also forums and message boards where nannies or other families may post resumes or nanny job openings.